CaseyBennington/caseybennington.github.io/_portfolio/shoppinglist.md

 ## Results and Conclusion

 While this was a simplistic application, it was fun to get to use JavaScript to create UI interactivity for something that has real-world usability.

+Click on the picture above to visit the application or visit [here](https://github.com/CaseyBennington/Shopping-List-App) for the code.